radrob1/helium-place/README.md

 # Getting Started with Helium Place

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In order to run on your own infrastructure, you will need the following:
+1) A method to generate the most recent list of hotspots and a URL to host that json file.
+An example json file can be found at hotspots.json.
+The URL needs to be provided on line 986 of src/components/Map/Map.js.
+2) A Mapbox API key provided on line 99 of src/constants/MapConstants.js
+3) Rename src/App-real.js to App.js

 ## Available Scripts